spirali/twinsong/README.md

 ## Status

 TwinSong is currently in an experimental phase.
 It provides all essential features for evaluating new ideas, including cell creation and code execution.
-However, many features required for practical usage are still missing, such as loading and saving notebooks.
-Addressing these limitations is a priority for future development.
+However, many features required for practical usage are still missing.
 TwinSong now supports only Python Kernel.

 ## Getting started